 2. Coconut water — calms nerves

 Coconut water contains potassium, which is good for calming the nerves.
 In fact, research shows that coconut water may lower blood pressure levels as much as 71%.
-However, it’s important to keep in mind that not all coconut waters are created equal — some are packed with sugar and other additives.
+However, it’s important to keep in mind that not all coconut waters are created equal — some are packed with sugar.
 Look for brands such as Vita Coco and Zico, which are made of 100% coconut water.

 3. Mauby — decreases systolic pressure